pranav270-create/briefly-web/README.md

-# briefly-web
+# Briefly-Web
-briefly: your daily presidential briefing.
+# briefly: your daily presidential briefing.

 The idea is to combine calendar look-aheads, email summaries, and the power of language models to provide deep dives via an executive assistant.
 Got a newsletter talking about advances in RLHF?
 Ask briefly for a 1 minute deep-dive on that topic.
 Have a meeting coming up at 7 pm today?
 Ask briefly for a more in depth view.
 Want to spend 5 minutes learning a language each morning?
 Ask briefly for 10 new words to practice.